-This series contains documents submitted or generated in the course of judicial proceedings, mostly in equity, heard before the Court of Star Chamber between 1558 and 1603.
-The series contains over 35,000 proceedings (although the number of suits is significantly less, as the consituent documents of a suit may have been filed separately).
-STAC 5 may also contain pleadings from other reigns, although the contemporary practice of dating bills of complaint helped to reduce the possibility of error.
+This series contains documents submitted or generated in the course of judicial proceedings, mostly in equity, heard before the Court of Star Chamber during the reign of Elizabeth I (1558-1603).
+The series contains over 35,000 proceedings (although the number of suits is significantly less, as the constituent documents of a suit were often filed separately, or have perhaps just ended up separated).
+It also contains a few pleadings from other reigns, although the contemporary practice of dating bills of complaint helped to reduce the possibility of error.

 Among the suits contained in this series are cases alleging perversion of justice, abuse of legal procedure, frivolous litigation, false imprisonment, or crimes unpunished, often because of corruption, at common law.
 Such cases might involve corrupt jury verdicts, perjury, improper procedure, and falsification of records either by officials of the court or by the interested parties, including forgery of bonds, wills, and deeds.
 Other criminal causes included allegations of murder, abduction, assault, and riot.
 Disputes arising from enclosure and religious differences are also represented.

 When a current project to improve the cataloguing of these records is completed, each piece will be described as follows:

 - Short title, based on the surnames of a plaintiff and a defendant (usually but not always the first-named persons), in modernised spelling.

 - Case reference, consisting of SCEL (Star Chamber ELizabeth) and a number.
 These do not appear on the records themselves but were created to make it easier to virtually reassemble separate parts of a suit.
 Pieces which include the bill of complaint are described as the main entry; those which do not are described as subsidiary entries.
 Suits with case references starting with SCUC (Star Chamber Unknown Case ) lack a bill; such bills may be among the undescribed miscellanea in STAC 10.